verilog-to-routing/vtr-verilog-to-routing/libarchfpga/arch/README.txt

-This directory contains sample architecture files that are used in testing libvpr.
+This directory contains sample architecture files that are used in testing libarchfpga.
 In addition, the architecture files in this directory are used by the regression testing facilities of Odin II.

 Please be sure to retain sample_arch.xml and update it with any changes that